MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ### What is Face Check?

 Face Check in Verified ID is an open standards-based solution for high-assurance verifications.
-Powered by Azure AI services, Face Check assesses facial matching between a user’s real-time selfie and the photo in their Verified ID. (supplied from a passport or driver’s license).
+Powered by Azure AI services, Face Check assesses facial matching between a user’s real-time selfie and the photo in their Verified ID.
+(Supplied from a passport or driver’s license).
 Providing business confidence, the user accessing sensitive info is really who they are.

 There's a clear distinction between facial verification, also referred to as facial comparison, and controversial facial recognition.
 Facial verification is a consent-based process for proving a person is who they claim to be.
 Facial recognition tools are controversial and are used for surveillance and investigation without a person’s knowledge by government agencies.

 ### What is the difference between Face Check and Face ID?

 Face ID is a vision based biometric security option offer on Apple products for unlocking a device to access to a mobile app.
 Face Check is a Microsoft Entra Verified ID feature that also uses vision based AI technology, but compares the user to the presented Verified ID.
-Face Check determines if the user identity is valid across a wide range of online scenarios where high-assurance access is required such as high value business processes or access to sensitive company information.
+Face Check determines the user identity across a wide range of online scenarios where high-assurance access is required.
+Some examples of that are high value business processes or access to sensitive company information.
 Both mechanisms require a user to face a camera in the process but operate in different ways.

 ### Is the Face Check biometric vision check performed on the mobile device?